Skip to main content

 The Triple Pixel tracks all your website interactions and conversions, using advanced identity resolution to recognize returning visitors.
 Sonar Optimize takes each of those events—whether it’s a page view, product interaction, or purchase—and enriches it with additional first-party data from platforms like Shopify, BigCommerce [Beta], and WooCommerce [Beta].

 That enriched data is then sent back to TikTok through their Events API, giving TikTok a deeper, server-side understanding of what’s happening on your site.
-When TikTok’s own pixel has already tracked an event, Triple Whale includes a deduplication key so TikTok can match and merge both sources into a unified, high-quality signal.

 Configuring Sonar Optimize for TikTok

-2. Create a New TikTok Pixel and Connect to Sonar
+Create a New TikTok Pixel

 • Give the pixel a name (it is recommended you add 'TW' or 'Triple Whale' to help you identify your new pixel in the TikTok event manager.